gausslabs/phantom-zone/README.md

-"**Phantom zone**" is similar to the zone in which superman gets locked, but it's not meant to lock anyone.
+**Phantom zone** is similar to the zone in which superman gets locked, but it's not meant to lock anyone.
 It's meant to be a new zone in parallel to reality.
 It's the zone to which you teleport yourself with others, perform arbitrary actions together, and remember only predefined set of memories when you're back.
 Think of the zone as a computer that erases itself off of the face of the earth after it returns the output, leaving no trace behind.

 **More formally, phantom-zone is a experimental multi-party computation library that uses multi-party fully homomorphic encryption to compute arbitrary functions on private inputs from several parties.**